z-shell/zi/docs/README.md

  <p> - For more information and to report security issues, please refer to our <a href="https://github.com/z-shell/zi/blob/main/docs/SECURITY.md">security documentation</a>.</p>
  <hr />
  <h2 align="left">Acknowledgements</h2>
  <p> The <a href="https://github.com/z-shell">Z-Shell</a> organization was created to recover the <a href="https://github.com/zdharma">Zdharma</a> organization which was deleted by the owner for an unknown reason.
-It took a lot of time and offer for all those who liked the project and were depending on it don't want to depend on an unreliable source. </p>
+It took a lot of time and effort for all those who liked the project and were depending on it don't want to depend on an unreliable source. </p>
  <p> <a href="https://github.com/z-shell/zi">ZI</a>, formerly known as zplugin, zinit, is an open-source community project released under the <a href="https://github.com/z-shell/zi/blob/main/LICENSE">MIT License</a>.</p>
 <hr />
 <h2 align="left">Authors & contributors</h2>